Quad Morphing VCO

 User Wavetables and Patch Storage

-You can load your own sets of wavetables using the uSD card interface.
+Loading and storing your own wavetables is via the uSD card interface.
 The uSD card is NOT REQUIRED to run the E370.
 It is also used for firmware updates.
 The free application WaveEdit is used to format the wave data and bank data into the proper format used inside the E370.

 The E370 has internal non-volatile memory for storing both User wavetables/Banks and for Patches.
 A 'Patch' stores the menu settings for all 4 VCOs.
 There are 16 Patches available, and a Patch can be quickly recalled for live performances.